-The member inspection process is managed by BAR but carried out by an external team of qualified auditors employed by Quality Service Standards Ltd, a wholly owned subsidiary of BAR covering the whole of the United Kingdom.
-Every member location must have an annual inspection as a mandatory requirement of continued membership.
-Every member must comply 100%, without exception, with both the Criteria of Membership and the Code of Practice.
+The Member inspection process is managed by BAR but carried out by an external team of qualified auditors employed by Quality Service Standards Ltd, a wholly owned subsidiary of BAR covering the whole of the United Kingdom.
+Every Member location must have an annual inspection as a mandatory requirement of continued Membership.
+Every Member must comply 100%, without exception, with both the Criteria of Membership and the Code of Practice.

-In the period (9 months) since the last audit BAR carried out 392 inspections.
-This includes annual and change of address inspections for current Members, new applicant inspections, and Code follow-up inspections for new Members.
-Of these audits just 36 had any non-compliances.
+In the period 20/05/23 - 20/05/24 BAR carried out 510 inspections, of these 11 were carried out remotely.
+Remote audits are only conducted in exceptional circumstances and it is ensured that the following year's audit is conducted onsite.
+This figure includes annual and change of address inspections for current Members, new applicant inspections, and Code follow-up inspections for new Members.
+Of these audits just 68 had any non-compliances.

 Members to be audited are sent a Pre-Audit Submission form to be completed and returned prior to the audit date.
-100% of members are inspected annually and this remains a key strength of the BAR Code.
-The inspections assess compliance against each element of the membership criteria and BAR Code of Practice.
+100% of Members are inspected annually and this remains a key strength of the BAR Code.
+The inspections assess compliance against each element of the Membership criteria and BAR Code of Practice.